jhstancel/smart-mail-template/README.md

 # Smart Mail Template

 Smart Mail Template helps you write clear, professional emails using saved templates.
-You can load built-in ones, make your own, or drop in new templates right from the browser.
+You can load built-in ones or make your own right in the app.
 It’s made to save time for people who send similar messages all the time (like in logistics, sales, or customer support).

 ## What It Does